Not In Our Bread

 We need to get this weedkiller out of our bread, and out of our bodies.

-Using glyphosate, and glyphosate-based products, as a pre-harvest treatment is fundamentally wrong, and we are calling for an end to it.
+Using glyphosate, and glyphosate-based products, as a pre-harvest treatment is fundamentally wrong, and we have been calling for an end to it.

-Join us, and support our work with farmers to find and share ways of farming that are good for the earth and good for us.
+Join us, and support our work with a regular donation, and you will be supporting farmers to find and share ways of farming that are good for the earth and good for us.